rzafari42/Ft_containers/README.md

-The aim of the project is to implement various containers types of the C++ standard template library.<br/>
+<title>The aim of the project is to implement various containers types of the C++ standard template library.</title>
 The code is in C++98 only !<br/>

 Compilation flags: Wall -Wextra -Werror -std=c++98<br/>